Create-Technology-S4/.github/profile/README.md

 #### Presentation

 For this sprint, I was one of the presenters.

-During this presentation, we talked about some of the research and the results interviews of the interviews as well as showcased a sketchup of the room and eventually the app.
+During this presentation, we talked about some research and the results interviews of the interviews as well as showcased a sketchup of the room and eventually the app.
 We asked our client about some possible options they would like to see in our next meeting and received some suggestions to move forward.

 Our client was invested in our project and asked various types of questions, ranging from the interviews and research we did to the technologies we use to make the app.